 Pungent stinky food often makes it to the superfood list.
-In this case, we’re talking about natto, the fermented soybeans that often being described as smelly cheese.
+In this case, we’re talking about natto, the fermented soybeans that are often being described as smelly cheese.
 A traditional Japanese food, natto is most often eaten at breakfast with rice, along with green onions, soy sauce, and mustard.

 Because of its pungent smell, viscous texture, and assertive flavor, natto requires an acquired taste even for the Japanese.
 Despite its unique characters, natto does have a lot to offer.
-It has been looked upon as a health food by the Japanese since ancient times.
+It has been looked upon as a superfood food by the Japanese since ancient times.
 Just like other fermented soy foods, natto is an excellent source of protein, minerals and vitamin K which helps to reduce the risk of blood clotting.

-It takes an adventurous tastebud and open mind to give natto a try, but it’s totally worth it!
+It takes an adventurous taste bud and open mind to give natto a try, but it’s totally worth it!
 Natto is best with cold udon or steamed rice.
 We say give it at least 3 tries, and you may fall in love with this unique superfood.

 Eating For Better Health

 As the old adage goes, food is medicine.
 The Japanese have always considered food from their nutritious values.

 In addition to the superfoods above, you can find plenty more healthy foods being eaten, particularly in the traditional Japanese diet.
 They often include land and sea vegetables, a great many fish, high in omega-3 fatty acids and low in sugar.
 The focus is on achieving optimal health through a diverse range of food and nutrition, rather than on one or two of the latest health trends.

 Another good tip is to follow the hara hachi bu principle: Eat until you’re 80% full.
 This cultural practice of mindful eating came from Okinawa and is part of the reason that Okinawa has a higher percentage of centenarians than anywhere else in the world!